reeju619/Bergain-Max-HTML-CSS-PHP-Ecommerce-Website/README.md

 # Bergain Max

 ## Project Overview
-Bergain Max is a comprehensive web application designed for [brief description of the project's purpose and main features].
+Bergain Max is a comprehensive web application designed for buying and selling products on a ecommerce platform.

 ## File Structure
 - **.git**: Contains version control history.